Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 > DeepSeek-V3 stands as the best-performing open-source model, and also exhibits competitive performance against frontier closed-source models.

+The power of open-source is already stablished in software development.
+It is paving the same way regarding AI.
+The famous [Google's Leaked "No Moat" Memo](https://www.supervised.news/p/revisiting-that-old-google-ai-memo) warned the company about that.
+The memo noted that open-source models were achieving results comparable to Google's with significantly less time and capital investment. *"Open-source models are faster, more customizable, more private, and pound-for-pound more capable"*.

 Regardless of the model, be it a paid or an open-source one, its usage has very low friction now.
 It clearly helps the development and production of software, so it becomes an inflection point.
 It is simply too slow to create something without AI from now on.

 ### The Danger: Theory Loss